zzbazza/instagram-scraper/README.md

 ## Instagram export

-During the run, the actor is storing results into dataset, each item is a separate item in the dataset.
+During the run, the actor stores results into a dataset.
+Each item is a separate item in the dataset.

 You can manage the results in any languague (Python, PHP, Node JS/NPM).
-See the FAQ or <a href="https://www.apify.com/docs/api" target="blank">our API reference</a> to learn more about getting results from this Instagram Actor.
+See the FAQ or <a href="https://www.apify.com/docs/api" target="blank">our API reference</a> to learn more about getting results from this Instagram actor.

 ## Scraped Instagram posts
-Structure of each item in Instagram posts looks like this:
+The structure of each item in Instagram posts looks like this:

 ```json
 {